DHR ROE - Return on Equity

 What is the difference between ROE, ROA, and ROIC?

 ROE (Return on Equity) at 0.0% measures returns on shareholder equity.
 ROA (Return on Assets) at 0.0% measures how efficiently DHR uses its total assets.
 ROIC (Return on Invested Capital) at 0.0% shows returns on all capital invested, including debt.
-All three metrics help evaluate Danaher Corp's profitability from different angles.
+All three metrics help evaluate Danaher Corporation's profitability from different angles.

 How does DHR generate its ROE?